tentwentyfour/moodle-enrol_invitation/README.md

 their course and site.
 The invitation is sent via email that contains a link with an unique, one-time use invitation token.

-When the user clicks on the link and login to the site, (s)he is automatically enrolled into the course and the invitation link is marked as used.
+When the user clicks on the link and provides a password, a user account is automatically created and (s)he is automatically enrolled into the course and the invitation link is marked as used.

 The benefits of using this plug-in over an enrollment key are: